tzstoyanov/herak-raspberry/libs/common/devices/opentherm/README.md

 Configuration in the params.txt file:
 ```
 OPENTHERM_PINS     <RX gpio pin>;<TX gpio pin>
+OPENTHERM_Q         <Qmin>;<Qmax>
 ```
 Where `<RX gpio pin>` and `<TX gpio pin>` are the Raspberry PINs where OpenTherm RX and TX are attached.
+`Qmin` and `Qmax` is the minimum and maximum gas consumption, in l/h float number.
+The `OPENTHERM_Q` parameter is optional, used to calculate gas consumption based on relative modulation levels.
+If not set, gas consumption will not be calculated.
+For LPG gas, use that formula to convert from kg/h to l/h:
+`<l/h> = <kg/h> / 0.514`

-Example configuration OpenTherm device, attached to GPIO 15 and 14 pins:
+Example configuration OpenTherm device, attached to GPIO 15 and 14 pins with gas consumption between 0.47kg/h and 2.24kg/h:
 ```
 OPENTHERM_PINS     15;14
+OPENTHERM_Q        0.914396887;4.357976654
 ```

 ## Monitor